Lindum Hockey Club

 Lindum Hockey Club is a field hockey club located in Lincoln, England.
 The club was formed in the Spring of 2015, a merger between Lincoln Hockey Club and Lincoln Roses Hockey Club.
 Lindum Hockey Clubs plays its home games at the Lindum Sports Association on St Giles Avenue in Lincoln.

-The Men's 1st Team play in the North Hockey Association Premier Division, while the Ladies 1st Team play in the North Hockey Association Division One.
-The majority of the other teams compete in the Yorkshire Hockey League.
-As Lincoln's only field hockey club, the club fields seven men's teams, including two development sides, five ladies' teams, a veterans side, two mixed teams, and has a well established junior hockey section.
+The Men's 1st Team play in the Men's England Hockey League Conference North following relegation from Division 1 North in the 24-25 season, while the Ladies 1st Team play in the Women's Yorkshire & North East Hockey League Premier Division.
+The majority of the other teams compete in the Yorkshire & North East Hockey League.
+As Lincoln's only field hockey club, the club fields seven men's teams, including one development side, five ladies' teams, two veterans sides, one mixed team, and has a well established junior hockey section.

 History

 Despite being founded only relatively recently, the club's history stretches back over a combined 200-year period.
 Lincoln Roses Hockey Club began life as a part of the Sports Club of Rose Brothers (Gainsborough) Limited, a manufacturer of sweet wrapping equipment.
 Gainsborough Rose Hockey Club, as they were known at the time following an amalgamation with Gainsborough Ladies Hockey Club, started to take on organised hockey with the formation of the Lincolnshire Hockey League.
 Later, with the advent of artificial turf becoming the de facto playing surface in the sport, facilities were sought in Lincoln and in time a formal link with Lincoln University saw the club renamed Lincoln Roses Hockey Club.

 Lincoln Hockey Club was built on the foundations of Lincoln Ladies Hockey Club, started in 1898.
 The club's first links with the Lindum Sports Association came about in 1946 where the men's club was also formerly created - named Lincoln Imps Hockey Club.
 The Lindum Sports Association was to be the base for both hockey clubs over the next 43 years before the need to use artificial turf took the club elsewhere in the city for their home games.
 In 1980 the two clubs were merged to become a single entity, continuing to be called Lincoln Imps Hockey Club, until 1998 when it became simply Lincoln Hockey Club.
 Olympic medalist and England / Great Britain International player Georgie Twigg is a former player of Lincoln Hockey Club.